sdgilley/rebrand/README.md

 ## What it doesn't do

-After running the script, there are still a few more things you need to look at manually:
+If you only use the scripts on a sub-folder, make sure you also check these files outside that folder:

 - Zone pivots
 - docFx.json - check here for things like the titleSuffix